steqeq/0000/docs/about/compatibility/precision-support.rst

 .. meta::
   :description: Supported data types in ROCm
-  :keywords: int8, float8, float8 (E4M3), float8 (E5M2), bfloat8, float16, half, bfloat16, tensorfloat32, float, float32, float64, double, AMD, ROCm, AMDGPU
+  :keywords: int8, float8, float8 (E4M3), float8 (E5M2), bfloat8, float16, half, bfloat16, tensorfloat32, float,

-.. _rocm-supported-data-types:
+   float32, float64, double, AMD, ROCm, AMDGPU

 *************************************************************
-ROCm data type specifications
+Precision support
 *************************************************************

+Use the following sections to identify data types and HIP types ROCm™ supports.

 Integral types
 ==========================================

-The signed and unsigned integral types that are supported by ROCm™ are listed in the following table, together with their corresponding HIP type and a short description.
+The signed and unsigned integral types that are supported by ROCm are listed in the following table, together with their corresponding HIP type and a short description.